Using The BPI Mark

 Using the BPI Mark

-The BPI License Agreement requires all BPI-certified products (e.g. bags, cups, cutlery wrappers, forks, pouches) and packaging (both consumer- and market-facing) for BPI-certified products to display the BPI Certification Mark unless an exemption has been granted in writing.
+The BPI License Agreement requires all BPI-certified products (e.g., bags, cups, cutlery wrappers, forks, pouches) and their consumer-facing packaging (h consumer and market-facingi.e., packaging that’s visible at the point-of-sale) for BPI-certified products to display the BPI Certification Mark unless an exemption has been granted in writing.

-The BPI Certification Mark Usage Requirements manual provides overviews of the current regulatory requirements for compostability messaging in the United States and Canada and shows examples of the BPI Certification Marks in use.
-BPI has different versions of the BPI Certification Mark available, but all certified products and their packaging must contain the following 5 elements:
+The BPI Certification Mark Usage Requirements provides overviews of current regulatory requirements for compostability messaging in the United States and Canada and shows examples of the BPI Certification Mark in use.
+BPI has different versions of the BPI Certification Mark available, but including all six of the following artwork elements is the recommended best practice for all BPI-certified products and their packaging:

 Improper Use of the Mark

-• Using the Mark at any time, in any way, without an active license agreement or express written consent from BPI.
-This includes referencing BPI-Certification of a component when the finished item is not certified.
+• Using the BPI Certification Mark at any time, in any way, without an active certificate and license agreement, active sublicense agreement, or express written consent from BPI.
+This includes referencing BPI Certification of a component when the finished item is not certified.

-• Using the Mark in general, non-specific ways.
-For example, putting the Mark on a catalog page or website with a mix of certified and un-certified products without being specific about which products it applies to.
+• Using the BPI Certification Mark in general, non-specific ways.
+For example, putting the BPI Certification Mark on a catalog page or website with a mix of certified and un-certified products without being specific about which products it applies to.

-• Using the Mark to refer to BPI as an organization.
+• Using the BPI Certification Mark to refer to BPI as an organization.
 BPI has separate logos for its organizational identity.
 There are also separate badges to indicate BPI Membership level.